HowDoIBlowUpTheMoon/Bankruptcy-Model-Project/README.md

 CRISP-DM Framework

 Business Understanding
-  Business need to assess risk and predict the fiscal stability of the company's future
+  It is of the utmost importance that a company understand

 Data Understanding